christ12938/COMP-2511-LOOPMANIA/assumptions.md

 When passing through a village player gains 2 HP
 The radius for towers and campfires will be 5
 Enemies will take 30 dmg from traps
+When the shop is opened, player is forced to exit the shop manually in order for the game to continue Assume all shop items are $10 for now
 Spawn on traps?